bymeisam/use/README.md

 # @bymeisam/use

-A simple React hooks library.
+A collection of reusable React hooks for common functionality.

 ## Installation